 (iii) New machine erection cost will be capitalized as it is used before equipment is put into operation.

-(iv) As 2nd hand generator are repaired before it is put into function, so it is a capital expenditure
+(iv) As second hand generator is repaired before it is put to function, it can be regarded as a capital expenditure

 (v) Since, repairs are done regularly, therefore, it is considered as revenue expenditure.

-(vi) Brokerage and other expenses issue are capital in nature, therefore, it is a capital expenditure.
+(vi) Brokerage paid for issue of shares and other expenses of issue are capital in nature, therefore, it is a capital expenditure.

 State whether the following expenditure are Capital, Revenue or Deferred Revenue.
 Give reasons: